-The aggrieved employee, with his steward, shall seek to settle the difference with the employee's immediate supervisor within ten (10) working days of the incident which gave rise to the grievance or within ten (10) working days from the time the employee or the Union become aware of the grievance.
+The aggrieved employee, with his steward, shall meet with the employee's immediate supervisor to try and resolve the alleged incident within ten (10) working days of the incident which gave rise to the grievance or within ten (10) working days from the time the employee or the Union become aware of the grievance.

-Failing satisfactory settlement within two (2) working days after the grievance was submitted under Step 1, the Union will submit the grievance, in writing to the Department Head within ten (10) working days.
+Failing satisfactory settlement within two (2) working days after the Step 1 meeting with the immediate Supervisor, the Union will submit the grievance, in writing to the Department Head within ten (10) working days.
+A meeting with the griever, a Union representative and the Department Head will be held to try and resolve the grievance.
 The Department Head will render his decision in writing within five (5) working days after receipt of the grievance.

-Failing satisfactory settlement at Step 2, the Union will submit the grievance, in writing, within five (5) working days to the City Administrator who shall render his decision in writing within five (5) working days, after receipt of the grievance.
+Failing satisfactory settlement at Step 2, the Union will submit the grievance, in writing, within five (5) working days to the City Administrator who shall meet with the Union to try and resolve the grievance.
+The City Administrator will render his decision in writing within five (5) working days, after the grievance meeting.